André Rienzo: Tecolotes de los Dos Laredos

 On December 14, 2019, Rienzo was traded to the Tecolotes de los Dos Laredos of the Mexican League.
 Rienzo did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 In 2021, Rienzo posted a 3–0 record with a 2.57 ERA in 5 starts.
 He suffered a right knee injury in a start against the Algodoneros de Unión Laguna on June 19, and later underwent surgery for a torn meniscus.
 Rienzo was placed on the reserve list on June 27, 2021.

 Leones de Yucatán

 After spending 2022 out of professional baseball, Rienzo returned to the Mexican League on May 22, 2023 upon signing with the Leones de Yucatán.
 He struggled to a 0–3 record with a 11.32 ERA and 23 strikeouts in 20 2/3 innings.
 Rienzo was waived by the Leones on June 28.

 International career

 Rienzo was selected for the Brazil national baseball team at the 2013 World Baseball Classic Qualification, 2013 World Baseball Classic, 2017 World Baseball Classic Qualification, 2019 Pan American Games Qualifier, and 2021 World Baseball Classic Qualifier.

 Rienzo was part of the Brazilian squad that won the silver medal at the 2023 Pan American Games contested in Santiago, Chile in October 2023.

 Coaching career

-On January 25, 2025, it was announced that Rienzo would serve as the pitching coach for the Brazil national baseball team in the upcoming 2026 World Baseball Classic.
+On January 25, 2025, Rienzo was announced as the pitching coach for the Brazil national baseball team in the upcoming 2026 World Baseball Classic.

+Personal life

+Rienzo's nephew, Pietro, is a professional baseball pitcher.